-Weighted average cost of capital is the average cost of the costs of various sources of Financing.
-Weighted average cost of capital is also known as composite cost of capital, overall cost of capital or average cost of capital.
+Weighted average cost of capital is the average cost of the costs of various sources of overall cost of capital or average cost of capital.
 Once the specific cost of individual sources of finance is determined, we can compute the weighted average cost of capital by putting weights to the specific costs of capital in proportion of the various sources of funds to the total.
 The weights may be given either by using the book value of the source or market value of the source.
 The market value weights suffer from the following limitations: It is very difficult to determine the market values because of frequent fluctuations.
 With the use of market value weights, equity capital gets greater importance.
 For the above limitations, it is better to use book value which is readily available.
-Weighted average cost of capital can be computed as follows: $Kw=\Sigma XW/\Sigma W$
+Weighted average cost of capital can be computed as follows: